Picard groups and duality for Real Morava $E$-theories: The Gross--Hopkins dual of EnhC2 - second proof

-\begin{rem} Despite the complexity of the formulas, the differentials are obtained by repeatedly using \Cref{geometricboundary} to move differentials in the $C_2$-Tate spectral sequence of $E_n$ in a regular pattern.
-The pattern can be seen \Cref{example}, where the entire computation is given for the case $n=2$. \end{rem}
+\begin{rem} Despite the complexity of the formulas, the differentials are obtained by repeatedly using \Cref{geometricboundary} to transport differentials from the $C_2$-Tate spectral sequence of $E_n/I_{k-1}^\infty$ to the Tate spectral sequence of $E_n/I_k^\infty$.
+They form a regular pattern.
+This pattern can be seen in \Cref{example}, where the entire computation is given for the case $n=2$. \end{rem}

 \begin{proof}[Proof of \Cref{inductive}]